DeNA/mobilize-server/README.md

 * config.populate_dirs
   * uploads the config folder and all its subdirectories to the remote.
+  * Creates tmp and log files in the release folder.

 * whenever.update_crontab
   * updates the crontab with scripts defined in config/schedule.rb